onflow/flow/agendas/2024/sprint-kickoff/2024-03-01-Flow-Sprint-Kickoff.md

 * Dynamic Protocol
   * Continue to ramp up EFM recovery and dynamic protocol state
   * Finish implementation of state machine and continue with development of next issues
+* New crypto lib
+  * Continue testing ArtBlocks node image (requires BN2)
+  * Work with IT for node access to troubleshoot problematic CPU type and investigate the issue
+* Randomness-on chain contract: implement the contract fix (with @bluesign)

 **On Hold**
+* BFT mitigations to enable 20 permissionless ANs
-* Deliver public roadmap & vision for technical protocol decentralization focusing on current challenges and upcoming updates for permissionless consensus on Flow.
+* Deliver public roadmap & vision for technical protocol decentralization focusing on current challenges and upcoming updates for permissionless consensus on Flow

 **Active Epics**